mpieva/mapAD/Readme.md

 ## Build and Install

+Besides Rust, no additional dependencies are needed to compile.
-Rust must be installed to build from source, see: https://www.rust-lang.org/
+Rust must be installed to build from source, see: https://www.rust-lang.org/.

+1. Git clone or simply download a release zip file:

-`git clone repository`
+    `git clone repository/thrust.git`

+2. Enter the downloaded directory:

     `cd thrust`

+3. Build it:

     `cargo build --release`

-Or build with explicit SSE support:
+###### Optional
+Replacement of step 3 with one of the following commands leads to increased performance on supported CPUs.

+To build explicitly with SIMD support (should be available on most CPUs):

 `cargo build --release --features simd-accel`

-or even with AVX support:
+or even with AVX support (on recent CPUs like Intel Core i3/i5/i7 or recent AMD ones):

 `RUSTFLAGS="-C target-cpu=native" cargo build --release --features "simd-accel avx-accel"`